leon4rd/test/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## Two peanuts were walking down the street.
+One was a salted